puzzle/pcts/backend/README.md

 ## Formatting
 We use the ***spotless*** Plugin for formatting the Java code: https://github.com/diffplug/spotless
+### Dev-Database
+The database can be started via docker
+- cd into the root directory of the project
+- cd `docker`
+- Run `docker compose up`

 ### Checking and applying formatting
 - To check the code formatting run `mvn spotless:check`